WP-for-Church/Sermon-Manager/readme.txt

 * Fix: Add more error checking to importing
 * Fix: Audio player defaults to "Browser HTML5" when "Disable Sermon Styles" option is checked
 * Fix: Plyr sometimes not loading
+* Dev: Add an option to enable output of PHP errors in Sermon Manager
 * Dev: Add an option to use home_url in dropdown filtering
 * Dev: Load Plyr earlier